New measure to extend mobile phone battery life by 3 times | Technology

 [Bí quyết kéo dài tuổi thọ pin Lithium-ion: Nên sạc phục hồi ở mức 80%]

 According to the researchers, MXene is similar to graphene – a form of carbon consisting of a single layer (monolayer). carbon atom are arranged, closely linked together in a two-way honeycomb network, with high conductivity and flexibility.
-It could be used in a wide range of future technological applications if the rust problem can be easily solved.
+It might be used in a wide range of future technological applications if the rust problem can be easily solved.

 Research co-leader Hossein Alijani, a doctoral student at RMIT University, said surface oxides, i.e. rust, are difficult to remove, especially on materials much thinner than hair.
 People.
 Current methods used to reduce oxidation rely on a chemical coating of the material, which limits the use of MXene in its natural form.